DarthCyber/Extract-PSScriptBlocks/README.md

 # Extract-PSScriptBlocks
 Extracts scripts from powershell operational log
+Use Import-module to install.
+Save file locally, then Import-Module %filepath%\Extract-PSScriptBlocks.ps1

     .Synopsis
       Tool for extracting powershell scripts from the powershell operational log.
 Only reads 4104 events.